SujJR/ESign/README.md

 A Node.js REST API for electronic signatures using Adobe Sign API.
 This application allows users to upload documents, prepare them for e-signatures, send them to recipients, and track the status of signatures.

+**🔓 No Authentication Required** - This API runs without JWT authentication for easier development and testing.

 ## 🆕 Enhanced Features

 - **🚀 Dynamic signature field mapping** - Auto-generates field mapping from JSON recipients